ltbd78/gpt/README.md

-Homemade GPT trained on Tiny Shakespeare dataset using NVIDIA 2070 Super (Desktop) and NVIDIA 3070 (Laptop).
+## Homemade custom GPT trained on Tiny Shakespeare dataset

+Trained via NVIDIA 2070 Super (Desktop) and NVIDIA 3070 (Laptop)

-Follows theoretical concepts in Karpathy's tutorial but diverges in code style and implementation.
+Follows theoretical concepts in Karpathy's tutorial but diverges in implementation.

-Custom MultiheadAttention implementation performs as fast as torch's nn.MultiheadAttention.

-Custom MultiheadAttention diverges from Karpathy in that it allows possibility of cross-attention.
+Custom MultiheadAttention implementation performs as fast as torch's nn.MultiheadAttention and allows possibility of cross-attention.

+Custom SelfMultiheadAttentionBlock similar to torch's nn.TransformerEncoderLayer.

 Careful variable naming (closely following torch's naming style) and plenty of in-line documentation allows for easy understanding of repo.